A British F-35 from HMS Queen Elizabeth has crashed into the Mediterranean Sea, the pilot has ejected safely.

 Full Recovery is the best option, as you say the Stealth Blackhawk wasn’t completely destroyed, plus you would need as much of the Airframe as possible to investigate and determine what actually went wrong if the Pilot cannot provide enough information.

-Hi Daniele, Modern forensic techniques when applied to crash investigation can pretty much tell you everything you need to know about what happened to the aircraft – and what it is made of.
 I remember years ago Airfix came up with a pretty good representation (I think) of the F22 before any pictures were released.
 USAF was not impressed and assumed a leak.
-Turned out that Airfix had asked a bunch of experts what they thought the plane looked like given what was already in the public domain and they pretty much got it right, much to the embarressment of… Read more »
+Turned out that Airfix had asked a bunch of experts what they thought the plane looked like given what was already in the public domain and they pretty much got it right, much to the embarressment of the USAF.

 Cheers mate.